lukas-frey/filament-icon-picker/.github/SECURITY.md

 # Security Policy

-If you discover any security related issues, please email author@domain.com instead of using the issue tracker.
+If you discover any security related issues, please email lukas.frey@guava.cz instead of using the issue tracker.